Baptism of Fire (novel): Adaptations

-In 2018 a Polish audiobook has been released.
+In 2018, a Polish audiobook was released.
 It is a high-end audiobook, with dozens of actors, music and special effects.

 A scene in Thronebreaker: The Witcher Tales 2018 game by CD Projekt RED adapts the finale of the novel where the battle for the bridge and knighting of Geralt of Rivia happens.

+The book's plot forms the basis of the fourth season of Netflix's The Witcher series, which was released in 2025.